TenjinInc/procrastinator/README.md

 # Procrastinator

-Procrastinator is a framework-independent job scheduling gem.
-It creates a subprocess for each queue that performs tasks at the appropriate times.
+Procrastinator is a framework-independent job scheduling gem to allow your app to put stuff of until later.
+It creates a subprocess for each queue to performs tasks at the designated times.
+Or maybe later, depending on how busy it is.

+Don't worry, it'll get done eventually.

 ## Installation